Why Do Cats Purr?

 So the next time your furry friend knocks something off the table, don’t be so quick to yell at them – they may just be saving your life in the long run!

 At the end of the day, our domesticated feline friends use a variety of ways to show their love for us.
-They may use body language as a form of communication – from head butting to pointing their tails upward.
-However, if you listen close enough while you cuddle with your kitty, or while you’re giving them some quality petting, underneath all the rumbling of their purr, listen closely…they may just be saying “I love you.”
+They may use body language as a form of communication, from head butting to pointing their tails upward.
+Or, while you’re giving your kitty some quality pets, listen closely underneath their rumbling purr.
+They might just be saying “I love you.”

 Keith R. Higgons